 - Using University systems or content (including subscribed library electronic databases) for personal gain, for commercial purposes or for partisan political purposes; for example, selling access to a University user id or to University systems or networks; performing work for profit with university resources in a manner not authorized by the University; or using electronic mail to circulate advertising for products.

 - Making or using illegal copies of copyrighted software or data, here defined to include text, audio, video or other files of course materials, presentations, or other communications where not authorized, restoring such copies on University systems, or transmitting them over University networks.
 Unless given explicit permission by the copyright holder, you may not copy software or computer data, including audio or video data, available through the University.
-You may not place copyrighted material on any computer connected to the UST network for the purpose of making it available for others to copy unless you own the copyright or can demonstrate a teaching or research fair-use exemption from copyright.
+You may not place copyrighted material on any computer connected to the St. Thomas network for the purpose of making it available for others to copy unless you own the copyright or can demonstrate a teaching or research fair-use exemption from copyright.
 Software piracy, and the swapping of copyrighted music, movies, or other media content, constitute theft and will expose the both the person sharing and the person copying to lawsuits and possibly to criminal charges.

 - Using University software or data, including electronic mail, to harass or intimidate another person.

 - Saturating network or computer resources to the exclusion of another's use, for example, overloading the network with either legitimate (file backup, archiving, bulletin boards, synchronous chat sessions) or malicious (denial of service attack) activities.